 Lake Tahoe Running, Walking & Hiking

 The Village at Northstar is an example of the coming of age of the Sierra ski resorts.
 Gone are the days when the Tahoe area hillsides were bustling with snow-sports enthusiasts in the winter but then empty during the other seasons.
-The activity these days takes place all year long, and even if you never set foot on the slopes, you'll find more than enough...read more
+The activity these days takes place all year.
+Even if you never set foot on the slopes, you'll find more than enough fun to...read more